-- rail transportation facilities; and - a methyl tertiary butyl ether ("MTBE") production facility.
+- a methyl tertiary butyl ether ("MTBE") production facility.

 Certain of these facilities are owned jointly by us and other industry partners, either through co-ownership arrangements or joint ventures.
 Some of these jointly owned facilities are operated by other owners.